forgedway/it-notes/technologies/shell.md

 IFS="$(printf ' \t')
 "
 # or
-# This changes IFS from ' \t\n' to null, but everything works the same way.
+# This doesn't restore the default value ' \t\n', but everything works the same way.
 unset IFS